- About Us

 The Australian Government will do what it can to help Australians in difficulty overseas, but there are legal and practical limits to what help we may be able to provide.
 Information on the services we may be able to provide and information on what we cannot do are outlined in the Consular Services Charter

 Australian Visas, Immigration and / or Citizenship

 U.S. Visa, Immigration and / or Citizenship matters

 Consular staff are not able to assist Australians with United States visa, immigration or citizenship matters.

-If you have any questions regarding United States visa, immigration or citizenship matters, you should contact the United States Embassy in Canberra (http://canberra.usembassy.gov/), or one or the United States Consulates-General in Australia prior to your departure.
+For information about United States visas, immigration or citizenship contact the United States Embassy in Canberra (http://canberra.usembassy.gov/), or one or the United States Consulates-General in Australia, prior to your departure.